 The power held by the Temples of Mirqurios is that of the Icon of Mirqurios Trismegistus.
 This is a great caduceus; a winged staff 10 feet tall and twined around with twin serpents.
 It is made of precious quicksilver, which flows and shifts without ever resting still, holding its form and shape even though the metal is naturally liquid.
 The effect of the Mirqurios Trismegistus is to cast a powerful field of nullification over the entire city; any magical effect that passes into the city is immediately ended, and no arcane spellcasting is possible within the confines of the city.
 This is contravened only for those carrying a Mage’s Seal, a small disc of glass with a drop of quicksilver trapped within it.

-Mirqurios has priests, and grants them powers; his priests are often multi-classed with rogues and mages.
+Mirqurios has priests, and grants them powers; his priests are often as skilled in the arts of sorcery and thievery as they are pious.
 His portfolio is best summarized by an excerpt from a well-known poem about the god:

 I forgive every sin